csoreff/api_tracker/README.md

 The function 'find_partner_callback_count' in api_tracker.py finds the number of callbacks for any partner passed in as an argument.

+Could also use "grep -c 'callback/nyr8nx' elblogs.txt" in the command line.

 Partner 'nyr8nx' callbacks: 96

 ###2) How many callbacks did we receive for partner nyr8nx for campaign id (cid) X9KN0?